harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 ## Enable the usage threshold for delegate resources

-You can set the delegate to reject new tasks if configured resource threshold is being reached.
+You can set the delegate to reject new tasks when the configured resource threshold is reached.
 You can then spin up new delegates when resources are above the threshold.
 For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).

 ## Configure Harness Delegate autoscaling using replicas for Helm chart deployments